Common roach: Ecology

 Roach may live for 15 years or more.

+Roach are known to be parasitised by Rhipidocotyle campanula (fluke), Myxobolus muelleri (myxozoa) and Raphidascaris acus (nematode).

 Reproduction

 The spawning season is generally from March to June, with some variation due to spawning being triggered by the rising of water temperature during spring and summer.
 Roach generally spawn at the same location each year.
-Large males form schools, which females enter.
+Large males form leks, which females enter.
 Males trail the females and fertilize their eggs.
 Their behaviour is rough and the fish often jump out of the water.
 A female can lay up to 100,000 eggs.
 When the pH of the water is below 5.5, the roach cannot reproduce successfully.